-&lt;sup>37 By the estimates of the State Statistics Service, the informal sector of the economy employs over 20% of its labour force (about 4.5 million people), and over a third of these people are younger than 35 (Fedorenko, 2008).
+37 By the estimates of the State Statistics Service, the informal sector of the economy employs over 20% of its labour force (about 4.5 million people), and over a third of these people are younger than 35 (Fedorenko, 2008).

-&lt;sup>38 This implies that the number of people working abroad at any given moment in time is lower - perhaps, 1.5-2 million.
+38 This implies that the number of people working abroad at any given moment in time is lower - perhaps, 1.5-2 million.

-&lt;sup>39 The survey did not include Ukrainians who left before 2005 and did not return until the time of survey.
+39 The survey did not include Ukrainians who left before 2005 and did not return until the time of survey.

-the number of people with some migration experience (e.g. those who had worked abroad before 2005 or as petty traders) may be 2.5-2.7 million.
-The European Training Foundation survey performed by GfK in 2006-2008 (hereafter the ETF survey) estimated the number of return migrants to be 3.2% of the Ukrainian population (p.33), which also produces an estimate of 1.5 million of migrants.
-Sushko, Parkhomenko and Starodub (2005) arrive at a similar conclusion.
+(hereafter the ETF survey) estimated the number of return migrants to be 3.2% of the Ukrainian population (p.33), which also produces an estimate of 1.5 million of migrants.
+Sushko, Parkhomenko and Starodub (2005)40 arrive at a similar conclusion.

-From our analysis of the existing data we can conclude that the estimate of 5-7 million labour migrants from Ukraine cited by some politicians is an exaggeration.
-About 2.5-3 million seems the most plausible estimate of Ukrainians who have ever worked abroad, and 1-1.5 million (3-4% of working-age population) is the most probable estimate of Ukrainians working abroad at any given moment in time.
+From our analysis of the existing data we can conclude that the estimate of 5-7 million labour migrants from Ukraine cited by some politicians41 is an exaggeration42.
+About 2.5-3 million43 seems the most plausible estimate of Ukrainians who have ever worked abroad, and 1-1.5 million (3-4% of working-age population) is the most probable estimate of Ukrainians working abroad at any given moment in time.

-3.2.
+b.
 Destinations and how they changed over time

-Existing studies of migration usually distinguish three types of migration since the break-up of the Soviet Union (similar patterns observed in all former republics):
+Existing studies of migration44 usually distinguish three types of migration since the break-up of the Soviet Union (similar patterns observed in all former republics):